pankzagrwal/watcher/README.md

 watcher
 =======

-Watches a Folder and correspondingly update other folders .
+Watches a Folder and correspondingly update other folders  (any edits on files).
 Keep sync between Folders.